 Brad Wilcox is married to Deborah “Debi” G. Gunnell, a registered nurse who served an LDS mission in Guatemala.
 They have four children and several grandchildren, whom they enjoy spending time with.

 A gifted speaker and writer, Brad Wilcox is the author of The Continuous Atonement and several other books on gospel topics.
 He frequently speaks at programs such as Especially for Youth, BYU Education Week, and Women’s Conference.
 He also enjoys teaching a mission preparation class at BYU.
+Elder Wilcox was called and sustained as the second counselor in the Young Men general presidency in the April 2020 General Conference.
 The devotional address he delivered at BYU, “His Grace is Sufficient,” continues to resonate with hundreds of thousands of readers and listeners worldwide.